He’s the greatest! He’s fantastic!

 We produced an HTML game to accompany the rebooted TV series.
 Working with the shows production and writing team, we created a game rich in brand authenticity.
 The game worked across mobile, tablet and desktop and soon gained a huge fanbase.
-It was built with expansion in mind and was updated on 4 occasions with fresh content in the form of new worlds, levels, stories and characters to delight its loyal following, making it the CBBC's most popular HTML5 game for years, not days.
+It was built with expansion in mind and has been updated on 5 occasions with fresh content in the form of new worlds, levels, stories and characters to promote TV episodes and delight its loyal following, making it the CBBC's most popular HTML5 game for years, not days.

 It didn't end there, we refreshed the UI / UX design of the game before packaging it and releasing it as an app for both iOS and Android users, reaching a 360 degree audience across the App and web world.
 The game was also repackaged and released for different broadcast platforms across the globe where it has won numerous industry plaudits.

 What game do we make to bring back a show loved by a nation of mums, dads and grandparents and make it cool for the kids?